mtomko/jekyll-now/_posts/2017-07-28-Refactoring-With-Effects.md

 describing your function with a monadic for-comprehension.
 Hopefully you will find it easy to express the overall flow of logic this way.

+I suggest starting with the for-comprehension and writing pseudocode.
+Don't define the individual functions that comprise the steps of the for-comprehension until you have filled in the `yield` at the end.
+This is a great time to shuffle steps around and work out exactly what arguments are needed and when, and where they are coming from.

-Then, begin refactoring away the individual steps into small, simple functions.
-Remember that for simple operations you can [lift](https://typelevel.org/cats/api/cats/Monad.html#lift[A,B](f:A=%3EB):F[A]=%3EF[B]) a function `A => B` to `F[A] => F[B]` (thanks [Functor](https://typelevel.org/cats/typeclasses/functor.html)!).
+Once the top level function and looks plausible, begin refactoring away the individual steps into small, simple functions.
+Remember that for simple operations you can [lift](https://typelevel.org/cats/api/cats/Monad.html#lift[A,B](f:A=%3EB):F[A]=%3EF[B]) a function `A => B` to `F[A] => F[B]` (thanks, [Functor](https://typelevel.org/cats/typeclasses/functor.html)!).
 This makes converting your existing code even easier.

 Also, don't forget that [Applicative](https://typelevel.org/cats/typeclasses/applicative.html) gives you functions like `.mapN`, which let you combine values in a monadic context.
 Suppose you have an `(F[Int], F[Int])` you can do: